pawurb/node-postgres-wiki/Prepared-Statements.md

 - do work
 - if the set will probably not be used again soon, `deallocate` them; otherwise, let them stay

+#### An Optimized approach to Prepared Statements ####

 Alternately, if one wishes to optimize performance, one could:

 - keeps prepared statements in sets, create and deallocate each of them in a set
+  - for example, all the prepared statements to update a customer record in one set
+  - add a map of these set to the `pg` object, prepared statement name and body
+  - for sanity, have each statement is a set begin with the same prefix
+- keep track of which sessions have created which sets of prepared statements
+  - in the `pg` object, keep a map of session, and for each session, which prepared statement set
+  - override the `query()` so that it checks first if the session has the prepared statement set, and creates if necessary

+if your app changes prepared statements on the fly (such as in development), since from one session you cannot change another session, you would need to mark sessions with outdated prepared statements as `stale`, and then deallocate them before re-creating.